 How Joe and Wayne are protecting land and creating a legacy

-After the development was deemed un-buildable due to its location within the 100 year flood plain, lot owners began neglecting the land, which quickly fell into disarray.
+After the development was deemed un-buildable, due to its location within the 100-year flood plain, lot owners began neglecting the land and it quickly fell into disarray.
 Prostitution, illegal dumping, and drug use became rampant.
-However, after the Texas River School acquired several acres within the development, formed a Land Owner’s Association, installed a gate, removed hundreds of thousands of pounds of trash, and have continued to notify lot owners of their duty, the subdivision has become much safer and more peaceful.
+However, after Texas River School acquired several acres within the development, they formed a Land Owner’s Association, installed a gate, removed hundreds of thousands of pounds of trash, and the subdivision has become a much safer, more peaceful place to visit.

-The River Camp now boasts a solar power system, a water collection system, an organic garden, tent sites, a camp-fire area, and river access.
-With additional grants, the River School plans to improve and protect access to both the camp and the river.
+The River Camp now boasts a solar power system, a water collection system, two Eloo waterless toilets, an organic garden, tent sites, a camp-fire area, and river access.
+With additional grants, Texas River School plans to improve and protect access to both the camp and the river.